alfredoalvaradoenciso/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Labor economics and informality
+  - Labor markets and informality
   - Productivity and innovation
   - Taxation and fiscal policies
-  - Skills and human capital development
+  - Skills measurement survey

 # Education to show in About widget
 education: